csswizardry/csswizardry.github.com/_posts/2011-08-23-building-better-grid-systems.md

 Another solution I've seen recently is used on [Twitter's Bootstrap framework](http://twitter.github.com/bootstrap/) and a few other places.
 This solution is a little more elegant, but still not very robust.

 It works by removing the `margin-right:20px;` from `.grid` and applying it as a `margin-left` instead.
-Then--using the dynamic `:first-child` pseudo-selector (`:first-child` is used as it has better browser support than `:last-child`)--you can target the first `div` in a row and remove its margin, thus:
+Then—using the dynamic `:first-child` pseudo-selector (`:first-child` is used as it has better browser support than `:last-child`)—you can target the first `div` in a row and remove its margin, thus:

     .grid:first-child{
       margin:0;